idearium/cli/README.md

 Once installed, simply run `c`, and you'll get the help output for all commands.
 Running a sub-command and then `--help` will give you the help output for that command (i.e. `c dc --help`).

+## Requirements

+The cli has been designed to work closely with [infrastructure-common](https://github.com/idearium/infrastructure-common).
+Infrastructure provides MongoDB, Redis, RabbitMQ and importantly for the cli, Kubernetes ingress.

+You can read more about how this all hangs together at https://github.com/idearium/developers/tree/master/stack

 ## Commands

 The following is a summary of the top level commands.